 Make it peanut free: Substitute almond butter (if not avoiding nuts altogether) or sunflower seed butter for the peanut butter.

 Prepare in advance: You can definitely mix together the peanut sauce in advance.
 You can also prepare the veggies several hours or up to 1 day in advance, and store them in an air-tight container (they will lose freshness with time).
 The spring roll wrappers tend to dry out with time or once chilled, so spring rolls are best assembled shortly before serving.
-If you’d like to keep them fresh for a couple of hours, store them under a lightly damp, lint-free tea towel at room temperature (the skin tends to harden in the refrigerator).
+If you’d like to keep them fresh for an hour or two, store them under a lightly damp, lint-free tea towel at room temperature (the skin tends to harden in the refrigerator).